Mercury and Argus (Jordaens)

-Mercury and Argus is a painting by Jacob Jordaens, painted around the year 1620, which is in the collection of the Museum of Fine Arts of Lyon.
+Mercury and Argus is an oil painting on canvas executed ca. 1620 by the Flemish painter Jacob Jordaens.
+It is in the collection of the Museum of Fine Arts of Lyon.
 It is the first of many versions that Jordaens painted of Ovid's rendering of the mythological story of the murder by Mercury of the giant Argus.
 Some of the other versions depict other scenes of the story.

 History

 Jacob Jordaens (also known as Jacques Jordaens) was born in Antwerp, the Habsburg Netherlands, in 1593.
 He grew up in a rich family and received a good education, proven by his biblical and mythological knowledge.
 In 1620, he painted Mercury and Argus and started collaborating with Van Dyck and Rubens.

 The Mayor of Lyon Jean-François Termes acquired the artwork in 1843 for the sum of 2,000 francs (US$1,990).
 It was restored in 1991.